openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 In particular, they benefit learners who may have difficulty acquiring knowledge from reading and processing textual content alone.
 However, simulations can also present some groups of learners with difficulties.
 To minimize barriers, consider the intended learning outcome of the simulation.
-Is it to reinforce understanding that can also come from textual content or a video lecture, or is it to convey new knowledge that other course resources can’t cover?
+Is it to reinforce understanding that can also come from textual content or a video lecture, or is it to convey new knowledge that other course resources can't cover?
 Providing alternative resources will help mitigate the impact of any barriers.

 Although you can design simulations to avoid many accessibility barriers, some barriers, particularly in simulations supplied by third parties, may be difficult or impossible to address for technical or pedagogic reasons.
 Understanding the nature of these barriers can help you provide workarounds for learners who are affected.
-Keep in mind that attempted workarounds for simulations supplied by third parties may require the supplier’s consent if copyrighted material is involved.
+Keep in mind that attempted workarounds for simulations supplied by third parties may require the supplier's consent if copyrighted material is involved.

 Consider the following questions when creating simulations, keeping in mind that as the course instructor, you enjoy considerable freedom in selecting course objectives and outcomes.